 Journey Behind the Falls

 After long lines in stuffy and warm hallways, we took the elevator down to tunnels dug behind the falls.
 At 2 points throughout the tunnels, you get to glimpse the back of the fall through a small window.

-The only good part about this tour is an observation platform at the beginning of the tunnels that affords a good view of the fall side and a glimpse behind it.
+The only good part about this tour is an observation platform at the beginning of the tunnels that affords a pleasant view of the fall side and a glimpse behind it.

-I would only recommend it if you have some time to kill and if it wasn’t too crowded.
+I would only recommend it if you had some time to kill and if it weren’t too crowded.

 Niagara Parks area offers many other attractions that I did not have time to experience during this trip.
 Some are worth mentioning: